Guidance for composing with beginner instrumentalists

 As with professional composers, some children respond better to being given tight parameters for composing where as others thrive by being given a very open brief.
 It is important to offer both these possibilities to the groups you work with.
 Each Resource tries to offer both of these.
 It is easy to think in binaries of tight parameters being restrictive and open ones creative.
 This is not necessarily the case.
 With very open briefs the possibilities are endless and children can get lost.
 Tight parameters can offer the opportunity to be very creative within a small space.
 Tight parameters can also be a good way of teaching a particular composing skill or introducing a particular composing device.

 It is easy to think of composing of a series of techniques to be mastered - the ‘doing’ of composing.
 In Imagine Compose and other BCMG composing projects we have explored what it is to think like a composer and encouraged children to identify themselves as composers just as they might think of themselves as trumpeters or violinists.
 Below is a list of characteristics of composers that we are developing:

 These ideas are designed to support the adults leading the activities to reflect on the young people’s composing and their progress as composers.

-Much of the activity in the Imagine Compose Resources requires the children to work in groups.
-Careful thought has been given to the group sizes and their make up throughout the Imagine Compose Resources but this will vary from context to context and by how well you know the children you are working with.
+Much of the activity in these resources requires the children to work in groups.
+Careful thought has been given to the group sizes and their make up throughout the resources but this will vary from context to context and by how well you know the children you are working with.